Dragon Radar UPDATE – FUBARED ?

 Make some sort turntable to spin objects as I paint them.
 Less need to go back and fill in missed spots.

-Find a good water-based metal surface primer for airbrushing.
+Find a good metal surface primer.

 Try and get a full set of nozzles/needles when I can.